How do I apply?

 What is student life like in Finland at Novia?

 On Novia's webpages we have some information about issues regarding student life, such as accommodation, working, immigration etc. Please take part of the information here.

 I was accepted as a student to Novia.
 What should I do to register?

-If you were admitted as a student to Novia and want to accept your study place, you should accept your study place online in the Mystudyinfo service or submit the confirmation of acceptance form to the admissions services no later than 14 July 2017 at 3 pm.
-Information for new students regarding the study start will be available during the summer 2017 here.
+If you were admitted as a student to Novia and want to accept your study place, you should accept your study place online in the Mystudyinfo service no later than 10 July 2020 at 3 pm.
+Information for new students regarding the study start will be available during the summer 2020 here.
 Please contact the Admissions Services if you have any questions.

 Can I postpone the beginning of my studies?

 You can register as non-attending (absent) for the first academic year only for the following reasons: 1) if you are unable to begin your studies due to illness or disability, 2) maternity leave, paternity leave or parental leave, or 3) completion of military service, civilian service or voluntary military service for women in Finland.
 Please find further information here (section "Registration for Attendance or Non-Attendance").